French beef stew is an easy version of the classic bourguignon recipe. Make this recipe to serve for Christmas or a comforting winter meal.

 - Heat a cast iron skillet or casserole pot and render the pancetta low and slow over medium heat.
 Remove browned pancetta and set aside.

-- Add beef cubes to rendered pancetta fat and brown on all sides.
+- Add 2-inch beef cubes to rendered pancetta fat and brown on all sides.
 Season with kosher salt and fresh cracked black pepper.
 Set aside.

 - Add olive oil to pan and sauté the sliced onion until golden in color then add the diced shallot and crushed garlic.
 Cook for several minutes.